harveyramer/harvey-ramer-blog/src/pages/blog/2020-04-08-configure-a-nodejs-development-environment-on-windows-10.md

 ## Adding More Versions of NodeJS (optional)

+As I mentioned earlier, it is common to contribute to multiple NodeJS projects requiring different versions of NodeJS.
+For example, you could choose to write your own project in NodeJS version **13.12.0**, but need to help another developer working on a project using NodeJS **12.16.2**.
+This will help you with that problem.

-To add a newer version of Node, we would do the following in Windows Terminal:
+To add another version of Node, open Windows Terminal:

 ```
 nvm install node@12.16.2